 - Complement rather than compete with the collecting priorities of other special collections repositories.

+The decision to preserve records of administrative, legal, fiscal purposes is the responsibility of the Institute's officers and administrators in consultation with the Institute Archivist.
 The decision to select and preserve records of historical value is the responsibility of the Institute Archivist.
 The purpose of collecting such records is to provide documentation of the development and growth of the Institute, particularly of its primary functions of teaching and research, its role in the community at large, the activities of its student body and alumni, and the development of its physical plant and grounds.
 Priority is given to those records that reflect the activities of Institute officers and committees which formulate or approve Institute or division-wide policy as well as faculty and administrative involvement in these activities.

 The department’s manuscript collection focuses on nineteenth and early twentieth century science and technology.
 Materials are collected in the following subject areas and disciplines: civil engineering, especially bridge, canal, and railroad design and construction; mechanics and mechanical engineering; geology; chemistry; physics; mathematics; architecture; and science and technology studies.